peterkhe1999/CheatSheet/OSCP/README.md

 # Lateral Movement in Active Directory

-UAC remote restrictions does not apply to domain users, meaning that we can leverage full privileges while moving laterally with the techniques shown in this section.
+UAC remote restrictions does not apply to domain users => we can leverage full privileges while moving laterally with the techniques shown in this section.

 ## WMI and WinRM

-**WMI** is capable of creating processes via the Create method from the Win32_Process class.
+**WMI** is capable of creating processes via the **Create** method from the **Win32_Process **class.
 It communicates through Remote Procedure Calls (RPC) over port 135 for remote access and uses a higher-range port (19152-65535) for session data.

 To create a process on the **remote target** via WMI, we need credentials of a member of the Administrators local group, which can also be a domain user.

 ```bat
 wmic /node:192.168.50.73 /user:jen /password:Nexus123! process call create "calc"